Linaro/lava/doc/v2/naming-conventions.rst

   .. seealso:: :ref:`connections`

-**compatibility**
-  An integer calculated by the master and separately by the worker to determine whether the worker is running older code than the master.

 **device**
   In ``lava-server``, a :term:`device` is a database object in LAVA which stores configuration, information and status relating to a